ashishtele/ashishtele.github.io/_posts/2022-12-06-Lets_explain_to_6_yr_old.md

 excerpt: "It is undoubtedly important to explain machine learning concepts to business stakeholders in layman's terms.
 It is a very underrated skill and is highly demanded today"
 description: "It is undoubtedly important to explain machine learning concepts to business stakeholders in layman's terms.
 It is a very underrated skill and is highly demanded today"
 comments: true
-tags: ["Python","Github","concepts","MLOps","Machine Learning","ML System Design"]
+tags: ["Python","Business","concepts","MLOps","Machine Learning","ML System Design"]
 published: true
 comments: true
 header: